jewettaij/visfd/README.md

 between 0 and 1 beforehand
 (by using the "-thresh", "-thresh2", and "-thresh4" arguments), and the sum can be restricted to certain regions
 (by using the "-mask" and "-mask-select" arguments).

-## Development Status: *pre-alpha*
+## Development Status: *alpha*
-As of 2018-2-12, this code has been lightly tested.
+As of 2018-4-30, this code has been lightly tested.
 Program names and command line arguments may change in the future.
 Tagged *releases* of this repository should have some semblance